change-et/educational-sites/README.md

-# educational-sites
+# Educational Sites List
-List of educational sites that should be available for free in Ethiopia
+### List of educational sites that should be available for free in Ethiopia

 * google.com
 * wikipedia.org